Updated: 14 July 2020 – we’ll update this article with information as it comes in.

 Other eligibility criteria include:

-The government website says HMRC will contact you directly by mid-May if you’re eligible, and payments will be made in early June.
+The government website says HMRC will contact you directly by mid-May if you’re eligible for the first payment, with those payments to be made in early June.
 Once they contact you, you’ll need to fill in a simple online form and the money will be paid directly into your bank account.

-Gov.uk says the government will update its guidance when the system is ready for you to claim for the second SEISS payment.
+Gov.uk says the guidance will be updated when the online claims system is ready for the second SEISS payment.
+You'll be able to claim for the second grant from 17 August 2020.